KyloIO/kylo-docs/how-to-guides/KyloIconsAndColors.rst

 .. pull-quote::

-    Kylo may provide an opportunity to leverage open source innovations while allowing the opportunity to give back to the open source community.
+    "Kylo may provide an opportunity to leverage open source innovations while allowing the opportunity to give back to the open source community."
-         - Ka Tang Director, Enterprise Data Architecture Discover Financial Services
+         Ka Tang Director, Enterprise Data Architecture Discover Financial Services

 ..